-LOOKING AHEAD to 2019 - 2021 - MILD INTELLECTUAL DISABILITY
+LOOKING AHEAD to 2019 - 2021 - MILD INTELLECTUAL DISABILITY (MID)

-DATA ANALYSIS SMART GOALS & TARGETS EVIDENCE BASED STRATEGIES MONITORING Look at report card marks, alternative report cards, learning skills and anecdotal comments from teachers Look at existing Feedback forms to inform future PD goals Curriculum Teaching and Learning: A Focus on Assessment Practices By June 2021, 100% of students in MID ISP classrooms will start to use Lexia reading intervention soft-ware.
-By June 2020, students with an identification of MID who currently are using Lexia reading intervention software will have an average of 0.5 grade-level reading improvement gain. use of multi-modality learning experiences to meet the various needs of students use descriptive feedback to engage students in ongoing assessment for learning and improvement implement Lexia reading intervention software to all students in MID ISP classroooms Central staff will: Monitor effectiveness of professional learning using Common Feedback Forms Field superintendents, in collaboration with the Superintendent of Special Services will: Monitor school improvement planning that incorporates the learning needs of students with an MID Administrators will: Monitor the implementation of IEP goals specific to the learning profiles of students with an MID School & Classroom Leadership: Professional Learning, Collaboration and Engagement By June 2021, all MID ISP classroom teachers will receive Lexia program training.
-Teachers will: • Monitor students using assessment for learning strategies
+DATA ANALYSIS SMART GOALS & TARGETS EVIDENCE BASED STRATEGIES MONITORING Report Card marks Alternative Report Cards Learning Skills Anecdotal Comments Feedback forms to inform professional learning goals Curriculum Teaching and Learning: A Focus on Assessment Practices By June 2021, 100% of students in MID Intensive Support Programs (ISP) classrooms will start to use Lexia reading intervention software.
+By June 2020, students with an identification of MID who currently are using Lexia reading intervention software will have an average of 0.5 grade-level reading improvement gain.
+School & Classroom Leadership: Professional Learning, Collaboration and Engagement By June 2021, 100% of MID ISP classroom teachers will receive Lexia program training. use of multi-modality learning experiences to meet the various needs of students use descriptive feedback to engage students in ongoing assessment for learning and improvement implement Lexia reading intervention software to all students in MID ISP classroooms Central staff will: Monitor effectiveness of professional learning using Common Feedback Forms Field superintendents, in collaboration with the Superintendent of Special Services will: Monitor school improvement planning that incorporates the learning needs of students with an MID Administrators will: Monitor the implementation of IEP goals specific to the learning profiles of students with an MID Teachers will: Monitor students using assessment for learning strategies

-MULTIPLE EXCEPTIONALITIES / DEVELOPMENTAL DISABILITY
+MULTIPLE EXCEPTIONALITIES (ME) / DEVELOPMENTAL DISABILITY (DD)